ansible-middleware/flange-demo/README.md

 Three trains in the night...
 ====

-This repository contains a set of Ansible based roles and playbooks to demonstrate the integration between a [Wildfly](https://wildfly.org/) cluster with an application deployed and secured using [Keycloak](https://www.keycloak.org/) and built using [JCliff Ansible collection](https://github.com/wildfly-extras/ansible_collections_jcliff).
+This repository contains a set of Ansible based roles and playbooks to demonstrate the integration between a [Wildfly](https://wildfly.org/) cluster with an application deployed and secured using [Keycloak](https://www.keycloak.org/) and built using [JCliff Ansible collection](https://github.com/wildfly-extras/ansible_collections_jcliff), and demonstrating integration with postgresql and datagrid.
 Note that currently it is a work in progress, the playbooks is not fully functional (yet)!

 ## Set up